 How many people can be on a tour?

-The Past and Future tour accommodates one to twenty people.
-Backseat Driver tours are for groups of between one and ten people.
-If you have a larger group and your own transportation, please call for a custom quote and logistics.
+The Time Travel Tour accommodates one to twenty people.
+Backseat Driver tours work with any vehicle and are priced with a mind to normal private cars (up to 7), passenger vans (up to 15), small busses (up to 25) and large busses (26+).
+Larger groups should get in touch before booking to arrange logistics.
 If you have a large group without a vehicle and are in need of a bus tour, please contact Detroit Experience Factory and tell them that Joseph Krause at Backseat Detroit referred you.

 Why don’t you drive me around?